 And you’re right.
 Spanish regularly makes the list of the best languages to learn for your career.
 But no matter how eager you are to reap all of the benefits of speaking Spanish, the prospect of mastering a new language can seem intimidating.
 If you’re already spending time regularly around native Spanish speakers, you might feel like you’ll never be able to keep up with what they’re saying.
 Everything you thought you learned in your high-school Spanish classes seems to have evaporated from your brain!

 Don’t despair.
 While you can’t become fluent in Spanish overnight, you can make noticeable progress faster than you might imagine.
+Try these tips for working some Spanish into your every day life.
 The key is to study Spanish with an instructor who’s a native speaker.
 (More on that later.)
 In the meantime, you can start practicing our list of some of the most common Spanish words and phrases that will come in handy at work.

-You’re probably already familiar with many of these phrases, but, in case not, here’s a quick review
+You’re probably already familiar with many of these phrases for Spanish greetings, but, in case not, here’s a quick review.

 Good morning — Buenos días